WebKit/Documentation/docs/Deep Dive/Web Inspector/SiteIsolationExplainer.md

 `Target.targetDestroyed`) to the frontend, and routes incoming commands to the correct target's `BackendDispatcher`.

-Before Site Isolation work, there were three target types:
+Before Site Isolation work, there were three target types involved in web browsing:

 - **`Page`** — legacy direct-backend target (pre-PSON and WebKitLegacy).
 No sub-targets.
 - **`WebPage`** — represents a `WebPageProxy`.
-May have transient worker and frame sub-targets.
+May have transient worker sub-targets.
 - **`Worker`** — represents a dedicated Web Worker spawned from a Page.

 Site Isolation adds a fourth: